Kile-Asmussen/lord-of-the-ring/timeline.md

 Godwyn, too, loved his two youngest siblings dearly.
 He inspired and encouraged Miquella's endeavors to spread kindness.

-The Two Fingers chose Miquella and Malenia to be Empyreans --- though whom was the Shadow of whom was unclear.
+The Two Fingers chose Miquella and Malenia to be Empyreans --- though who was the Shadow of whom was unclear.

-The third child she bore fared no better.
+The third child Marika bore fared no better.
 By the absence of the Rune of Death, Melina was the reincarnation of her old enemy, the Gloam-Eyed Queen.

 Marika now faced three threats to her power from within her own family.
-Marika grew fearful and kept the girl's existence and nature fiercely secret.
+She grew fearful and kept the girl's existence and nature fiercely secret.
 The return of Harita's soul re-awakened her Shadow, Eiglay, the God Devouring Serpent, under the Gelmir mountains.
 Rykard kept it secret and placated, studying its power.

-Meanwhile Miquella rose to prominence and power through his selfless and kind nature inspiring the same loyalty in his followers as had Godwyn's honor.
+Meanwhile Miquella rose to prominence and power through his selfless and kind nature, inspiring the same fanatic loyalty in his followers as had Godwyn's honor.
 The boy sought out the most disenfranchised peoples in all the Lands Between, showing mercy upon them and seeing to their wounds and needs.
 The Omen touched by the crucible, the Misbegotten whose bloodlines were of it, the hillfolk, the albinauric lineages created with sorcery, it was rumored he even loved the Nox banished underground.

 His sister, Malenia, he helped still the Rot inside her by inventing Unalloyed Gold, a metal form of his grace and mercy, which could ward off influence from without.
 Malenia took up the sword in her brother's defense and became the most formidable swordsmistress in the world.

 Then Miquella took a sapling of the Erdtree and planted his own tree, the Haligtree.
 He watered it with his own blood and it grew almost as great as the Erdtree.
 It was beyond belief.

-Twice now, had the Greater Will's messengers chosen successors to her rule.
+Twice now, had the Greater Will's messengers chosen successors to Marika rule.
 First Ranni, then Miquella.
 While she had thwarted Ranni's rise to power, she saw herself powerless to move against her second golden son.
 She began harboring doubts as to whether her actions had been in accordance with her master's wishes.

 Marika grew fearful.